SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/create_role.rst

 Creating a user role
 -------------------------

-A user role has permissions to login, and has a password.
+A user role has permissions to login.

 .. code-block:: postgres

    CREATE ROLE new_role;
    GRANT LOGIN to new_role;
-   GRANT PASSWORD 'passw0rd' to new_role;
-   GRANT CONNECT ON DATABASE master to new_role; -- Repeat for all desired databases GRANT USAGE ON SERVICE sqream TO new_role;
-   GRANT ALL ON SCHEMA public; -- It is advisable to grant permissions on at least one schema
+   GRANT CONNECT ON DATABASE master to new_role; -- Repeat for all desired databases GRANT ALL ON SCHEMA public; -- It is advisable to grant permissions on at least one schema